 The average amount of tuition needed can vary dependent upon the individual, and it is possible to obtain extra supervised practice to increase your level of experience on the road.

-The type of private practice is very important as it is very easy to take advice from your supervising driver, such as a parent, who might encourage poor driver practices that can have a detrimental effect on your training.
+The type of private practice is very important as it is easy to take advice from your supervising driver, such as a parent of friend, who might encourage poor driver practices that can have a detrimental effect on your training.

-Take advice from your instructor who knows your ability and will not place you in situations that you could not handle safely.
+Take advice from your driving instructor, who knows your ability, and will not place you in situations that you could not handle safely.

-They will know what to say and when to say it, so avoiding any family arguments.
+they will know what to say, and when to say it in a calm manner so avoiding any family arguments.

-The car you practice in must be insured for the learner to drive, having no valid insurance would make the learner liable for a fine and points on their provisional licence.
+The car you practice in must be insured for the learner driver, as having no valid insurance would make the learner liable for a fine and points on their provisional licence.

-Practicing on car parks, such as supermarkets which the public can access would still mean you have to have valid insurance.
+Practicing in car parks such as Tesco and B&Q which the public can still access would still mean you must have valid car insurance.

 There are a number of Insurance Companies who offer specialist Provisional Driver Insurance, they can be found by searching on the internet.

-Note : Your supervising driver must be over 21 years old and have held a full driving licence for at least three years.
+Note : Your supervising driver must be over 21 years old and have held a full UK driving licence for at least 3 years.